ryderdamen/PHP-DialogFlow-Webhooks-Fulfillment-API/readme.md

 ## Other

 ### Ending a conversation
-By calling the endConversation() function, you can indicate to dialogFlow that you are not expecting a response.
-By default, a response will be expected.
+By calling the endConversation() method, you can indicate to dialogFlow that you are not expecting a response.
+By default, a response from the user will be expected.